sourcegraph/about/handbook/engineering/deployments.md

 kubectl port-forward svc/sourcegraph-frontend 3080:30080
 ```

-Please delete your test cluster when you are done testing by going
+Please delete your test cluster when you are done testing by going to
 [Sourcegraph Auxiliary](https://console.cloud.google.com/kubernetes/list?project=sourcegraph-server) and pressing the
 appropriate delete button.